Skip to main content

 But AI changes the game.
 It breaks these constraints wide open, allowing us to reimagine education.
 Instead of settling for average, we can offer personalized, adaptive learning experiences at scale.
 This is not just a technological shift; it’s a paradigm shift.

-the three waves of AI-enabled learning transformation
+The three waves of ai-enabled learning transformation

 The first wave of AI-enabled learning transformation is breaking the personalization barrier.
 AI tutors can provide unlimited 1:1 learning opportunities.
 I’ve witnessed this firsthand with a junior developer on my team.
 Previously, he would wait days for a mentor’s feedback.
 With the introduction of an AI pair programmer, his learning interactions increased tenfold overnight.
 This kind of scalable personalization can become the norm, not the exception, dramatically boosting productivity and skill acquisition.